mayouni/stzlib/libraries/stzlib/doc/narrations/stz-mental-mode-narration.md

 # A Guided Path to Problem-Solving: The Softanza Mental Model
 ![](../images/stz-mental-model.jpg)
-*A programmer in a futuristic lab uses a holographic interface to explore data step-by-step.*
+*A programmer in a futuristic lab using a holographic interface to explore data step-by-step.*

 The **Softanza Mental Model** is a guiding principle for solving problems step-by-step through progressive exploration and manipulation of data.